wiseright/deep_learning_with_AWS/README.md

 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

 Remember that your README should:
-- Include a screenshot of completed training jobs
+- Include a screenshot of completed training jobs (see attached file 'HPO_TUNING_JOB_pytorch-training-230125-0428.png' and 'TRAINING_JOB_pytorch-training-230125-0428.png' in folder SCREENSHOT)
-- Logs metrics during the training process
+- Logs metrics during the training process  (see attached CSV file)
-- Tune at least two hyperparameters
+- Tune at least two hyperparameters (see attached file 'Best_HPO.png' in folder SCREENSHOT)
-- Retrieve the best best hyperparameters from all your training jobs
+- Retrieve the best best hyperparameters from all your training jobs (see attached file 'Best_HPO.png' in folder SCREENSHOT)

 ## Debugging and Profiling
 **TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker